sebastianwessel/quickjs/docs/README.md

----
-title: QuickJS - Execute JavaScript in a WebAssembly QuickJS Sandbox
+# QuickJS - Execute JavaScript in a WebAssembly QuickJS Sandbox
-description: Run custom javascript inside a webassembly runtime from your Javascript/Typescript application
----

 This TypeScript package allows you to safely execute JavaScript code within a WebAssembly sandbox using the QuickJS engine.
 Perfect for isolating and running untrusted code securely, it leverages the lightweight and fast QuickJS engine compiled to WebAssembly, providing a robust environment for code execution.